About Me

 I started up my own journalist Instagram page in March 2021 in my second year of University.
 I decided to do this because my University Magazine only had a select range of topics one could write about, and my interest at the time was Jewish and Feminist activism opinion pieces.
-I wanted to be an independent journalist, and so @thatopinionated was born (initially called 'That Opinionated B*tch', an attempt to reclaim what I was called all throughout my school life).
+I wanted to be an independent journalist, and so @thatopinionatedbitch was born (an attempt to reclaim what I was called all throughout my school life).

 Swapping bagels for turntables – London nightlife with a Jewish twist